aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 binary carry is used.
 I can replicate that in code in expense for extra conditions but I choose simpler approach.

-Step 3 is alsoe different from ``ADC`` and from rest of code.
+Step 3 is also different from ``ADC`` and from rest of code.
 I deliberately choose subtraction operation ``-6`` in place of real ``+10`` for decimal correction, because even if former is conform with real hardware, it also introduces unnecessary complexity for reader.
 Step 1 and 2 are visible to